 Logical operators are used in programming to perform logical operations, combining multiple conditions or expressions.
 These operators return a Boolean value (True or False) and are essential in controlling the flow of programs, especially in decision-making processes like if- else statements and loops.
 They allow us to evaluate complex conditions, often by combining the results of relational operators.
 The three main logical operators are AND, OR, and NOT.

 AND (&& or AND)

 The AND operator checks if both conditions are true.
 It returns True if both the operands (conditions) are true; otherwise, it returns False.

-Symbol in different languages:
+Symbols in different languages:

 In Python: and

 In C, Java, JavaScript, etc.: &&